top of page

 us how to live all the time.

-The word "liturgy" comes from the Greek, meaning "the work of the people,"
+The word "liturgy" comes from the Greek, meaning "the work of the people," which refers to the participation, of everyone who gathers together for worship.
+When we pray together through the liturgy we are participating in an ancient

 and never-ceasing stream of worship, over two thousand years old for Christians, based on Jewish liturgies even older than that.